 Day Trips from Ayrshire

-We at Kilted Piper Tours, offer you some terrific day trips from Ayrshire, with local pickups throughout the region for your small group.
+We have on offer for you some terrific day trips from Ayrshire, tours with local pickups throughout the region for your small group.
 We can begin our journey in Ayrshire, well known for our famous Bard, Robert (Rabbie) Burns, and has many places of interest relating to his life.
-You can discover some fabulous trips from the area, to some of Scotland’s most scenic countryside in Dumfries and Galloway.
+You can discover some fabulous tours from the area, to some of Scotland’s most scenic countryside in Dumfries and Galloway.
 People rave about going to John O Groats, the most northerly landmark in Scotland.
 So why not visit the most southerly point in Scotland for the day, the Mull of Galloway.

 Leaving Ayrshire behind in the early morning, you can take one of the most scenic routes in Scotland to the Rhins of Galloway.
 Enjoy the view of the Ailsa Craig, (also known locally as Paddy’s Milestone).
 An island and bird sanctuary, it is set majestically in the outer Firth of Clyde, 10 miles west from the mainland, as you travel south on the beautiful and stunning coastal route.